 1. Customized Phishing Tests

-When your objective is to train your team, you want a program designed with your team in mind, and who knows your team better than you?
+When your objective is to train your team, you want a program designed with those people in mind -- and who knows them better than you?

 - Frequency – Schedule how random, how often, and how specific you want the test emails to be delivered.
 There are hundreds of thousands of emails so users can never get the same test in the same year.

 - Consequences – Choose the landing page a user sees if they fail the test.
-You can choose to show your user which red flags they missed or redirect them to a 404-error page.
+You can choose to show your user which red flags they missed or redirect them to an error page.

 2. Specified Training Options